wrouesnel/bup/Documentation/bup-index.md

 # OPTIONS

+\--graft *oldpath*=*newpath*
+:   treat files indexed under *oldpath* as though they were
+    really under *newpath* in the index.
+This is useful for snapshot backups where the path-prefix of a directory tree may change from backup to backup to prevent bup rereading file contents everytime.
+If *oldpath* is given as a relative path, it will be evaluated against the current working directory. *newpath* is always treated as an absolute path.

+    Note: --graft will cause `bup index` to treat any file under *oldpath* which maps to an existing entry in the index under *newpath* as being the same file, and will only compare metadata to determine if it should be backed up again.
+In the unlikely event that two files have identical metadata but dissimilar content, using --graft will cause `bup index` to miss the change.

+    Usually this option should be used with --no-check-device to avoid spurious update detection (since a mounted snapshot will frequently have a different device id to the normal filesystem).

+    Example:

+    Backup a home directory:

+        $ bup index -um --graft /home/user=/ /home/user
+        $ bup save -n homedirectory /home/user

+    Relocate the home directory:

+        $ mv /home/user /home/user2

+    Only backup files which have actually changed since the last
+    backup:

+        $ bup index -um --graft /home/different_user=/ /home/user2
+        $ bup save -n homedirectory /home/user2

 -H, \--hash
 :   for each file printed, prepend the most recently
     recorded hash code.
 The hash code is normally